-- (1) a rate equal to 30-day Average SOFR; and - (2) if Freddie Mac determines prior to the relevant Reference Time that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred with respect to SOFR, the Benchmark Replacement will replace SOFR for all purposes relating to the SOFR Classes in respect of all determinations on such date and for all determinations on all subsequent dates; provided that such change will not adversely affect the tax status of such SOFR Class, and that Freddie Mac, as Administrator, will have the right, in its sole discretion, to make applicable SOFR Adjustment Conforming Changes.
+- (1) initially a rate equal to Compounded SOFR for the Corresponding Tenor of such SOFR Class; and - (2) subsequently, commencing at a date determined by Freddie Mac, as Administrator, in its sole discretion, to be operationally, administratively and technically feasible, such Compounded SOFR rate will be changed to a rate equal to Term SOFR for the Corresponding Tenor of such SOFR Class, provided that such change will not adversely affect the tax status of such SOFR Class, and that Freddie Mac, as Administrator, will have the right, in its sole discretion, to make applicable SOFR Adjustment Conforming Changes.

-"30-day Average SOFR" with respect to any U.S. Government Securities Business Day, means:
+"Compounded SOFR" with respect to any U.S. Government Securities Business Day, means:

-- (1) the compounded average of SOFR over a rolling 30-day calendar period as published on such U.S. Government Securities Business Day as such rate appears on the FRBNY's Website at 3:00 p.m.
-(New York time) (the "SOFR Determination Time"); or - (2) if the rate specified in (1) above does not so appear on such day, the compounded average of SOFR over a rolling 30-day calendar period as published in respect of the first preceding U.S. Government Securities Business Day for which such rate appeared on the FRBNY's Website at 3:00 p.m.
-(New York time).
+- the applicable compounded average of SOFR for the Corresponding Tenor as published on such U.S. Government Securities Business Day as such rate appears on the FRBNY's Website at 3:00 p.m.
+(New York time) (the "SOFR Determination Time"); or - (2) if the rate specified in (1) above does not so appear, the applicable compounded average of SOFR for the Corresponding Tenor as published in respect of the first preceding U.S. Government Securities Business Day for which such rate appeared on the FRBNY's Website.